AdamDHines/LENS/README.md

 All that is needed to run LENS is to download the code and install the dependencies.

 ### Get the code
-Get the code by cloning the repository or downloading a [.zip](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives#downloading-source-code-archives-from-the-repository-view)
+Get the code by cloning the repository.
 ```console
 $ git clone git@github.com:AdamDHines/LENS.git
 $ cd ~/LENS